microsoft/azure-openai-service-proxy/docs/docs/index.md

 3. Access to Azure AI Search queries using the Azure OpenAI proxy service.
 Access to these services is granted using a time bound event code.
 4. You are running a hackathon and users can't provision their own Azure OpenAI resources as they don't have a corporate email address.

+## Bring your own models

+The Azure AI Proxy provides the infrastructure to support the deployment of your own models.
+You need to provide the models supporting your event.

+## Central deployment of the Azure AI Proxy service

+Be sure to check if there is a central deployment of the Azure AI Proxy service for your organization.
+If there is, you can use the central deployment to access the Azure AI resources with the added benefit of centralized management and reporting.

 ## OpenAI Proxy Playground

 The Azure OpenAI proxy service provides a `Playground-like` experience for developers to explore the Azure OpenAI chat completion using the time bound event code with different models and parameters.